Diana Baker Smith

 --------

-This project was commissioned by Penrith Regional Gallery, Home of The Lewers Bequest.
+This Place Where They Dwell was commissioned by Penrith Regional Gallery, Home of The Lewers Bequest.
 The project has been assisted by UNSW Art & Design and the Australian Government through Creative Australia, its principal arts investment and advisory body.

 Diana Baker Smith, This Place Where They Dwell, 2024 production images and video stills.
 Photographer: Lucy Parakhina.